 Verdict: Microsoft Excel capacity is more compared to Google Sheets.

 Google Sheets vs Microsoft Excel: Collaborations

 If you’re managing a marketing firm or responsible for marketing reporting, you will have to share the sheets with the internal team and clients.
-The thing is, Google Sheets comes with real-time collaborations — that is flexible and easy compared to Microsoft Excel.
-With Google Sheets changes are made directly within the sheets and you’ll be able to check the changes history.
-What’s more, you can assign different levels of access to the sheets such as — view, commenter, and editor.
+The thing is, Google Sheets comes with real-time collaborations — that are flexible and easy compared to Microsoft Excel.
+With Google Sheets, changes are made directly within the sheets, and you’ll be able to check the changes’ history.
+What’s more, you can assign different levels of access to the sheets, such as — view, commenter, and editor.

-When we talk about Excel it comes with an online version that allows you to share the sheet using OneDrive and provide access to others.
-To be honest, this doesn’t feel flexible as many people use the Excel desktop version and for collaboration, they will be getting an email.
+When talking about Excel, comes with an online version that allows you to share the sheet using OneDrive and provide access to others.
+To be honest, this doesn’t feel flexible as many people use the Excel desktop version, and for collaboration, they will be getting an email.